terrynuechterlein/SoccerClub/README.md

 ### Setup
 Prerequisites: Ensure you have XAMPP (or WAMPP's equivalent) installed on your system.
 This will provide you with both the Apache server and the MySQL server essential for the web app.
+You will need to clone the project in the htdocs directory of the xampp folder.

 Database Setup: Create a database named login_db in your MySQL setup.
 Once created, import the provided SQL file to set up the necessary tables and configurations.